roderickwoodman/boardgameinator/README.md

 ```

 Doing this will open a browser tab for viewing the app at [http://localhost:3000](http://localhost:3000).
 The page will reload if you make edits to your local code copies.
 You will also see any lint errors in the browser console.

-FYI, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).